manishrps/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M01_Lab1_Navigate_finance_and_operations_apps.md

 1. Select the **AdminUserProvisioning** file on the desktop.

-1. Enter the credentials provided and then select **Submit**.
+1. Enter the UserName provided under environment detail page and then select **Submit**.
-Your credentials can be found in the **Resources** menu at the top right corner of the screen.

 1. Wait for the script to finish before continuing.
-This may take 2-3 minutes.
+This may take 5-10 minutes.
 Once the script is completed a pop-up box will display to confirm the Admin user has been successfully updated.

 1. Select **Ok** to continue.